 God created Satan as one of the angels (Colossians 1:16).
 Satan sinned by rebelling against God through pride (1 Timothy 3:6).
 Further, Satan persuaded one-third of God’s created angels (Revelation 12:4) to sin by rebellion too.
 To sin means to disobey God in thought, word or action.

-Appearing as a serpent in the Garden of Eden (Genesis chapter 3), Satan tempted and deceived or tricked Eve into disobeying God’s command to not eat of the Tree of the Knowledge of Good and Evil (Genesis 2:16-17; 3:1-5).
-So, Eve sinned by eating the tree’s fruit and gave some to Adam who sinned by eating too (Genesis 3:6).
+Appearing as a serpent in the Garden of Eden (Genesis chapter 3), Satan tempted and deceived Eve into disobeying God’s command to not eat from the Tree of the Knowledge of Good and Evil (Genesis 2:16-17; 3:1-5).
+So, Eve sinned by eating the tree’s fruit and gave some to Adam who also sinned by eating it (Genesis 3:6).
 Adam listened to Eve and then sinned (Genesis 3:17), yet he was not deceived (1 Timothy 2:14).

 God also cursed the rest of His Creation resulting in its slavery to physical corruption (Romans 8:21).
-The rest of His Creation consists or is made up of animals and objects without animal life (plants, stars …).
+The rest of His Creation consists of animals and objects without animal life (plants, stars …).

 Were there later events that also impacted history?

 In Noah’s time, man was very wicked.
 As a result, God decided to destroy all of mankind and all land-dwelling animals with a global Flood (Genesis chapters 6-9).
-However, Noah found grace or unmerited favor from God (Genesis 6:8).
+However, Noah found grace (unmerited favor) from God (Genesis 6:8).
 Noah had a close relationship with God (Genesis 6:9) and God promised to save or deliver Noah and his family (Genesis 6:18).

 God told Noah to build a big ark to rescue Noah, his wife, his sons and their wives (eight people total) and to rescue God’s chosen number and type of animals from the global Flood (Genesis 6:14-7:16).
 The Flood covered the entire earth including the mountains at that time (Genesis 7:17-20).
 All of mankind and all land-dwelling animals outside the ark died (Genesis 7:21-23).
 Every person and every animal aboard the ark lived there for a little more than one year.